Jesus invites us to come to Him “as is.”

 Peter preached the good news of peace through Jesus Christ and “the Holy Spirit fell on all who were listening to the message” (Acts 10:44, New Living Translation).

-Cornelius and the rest of his group were baptized, then Peter stayed at his house for several days.
+Peter baptized Cornelius, along with his friends and loved ones, and stayed at his house for several days.
 God solved Cornelius’ problem and blessed his friends and family by connecting him to the church.

 Peter helped to govern the church and defend it against false teachers.
-He, along with pastors, evangelists, teachers and prophets formed its primary leadership structure (Ephesians 4:11).
+He, along with other pastors, evangelists, teachers and prophets, formed its primary leadership structure (Ephesians 4:11).

 As Pastor Mack Stiles describes it, the church is “the God-ordained local assembly of believers who have committed themselves to each other.”

 Are you part of a church in your community?
-If the answer is “no,” pray for God’s direction in finding one.
-He probably won't send an angel as he did to Cornelius, but He does promise to guide us if we ask.
+If the answer is no, pray for God’s direction in finding one.
+He probably will not send an angel as he did to Cornelius, but He does promise to guide us if we ask.
 Once you find a church, you’ll gain the solid support structure you need as you continue your journey with God.

 We all desire life-giving friendships.
 So why is it so hard to find them?
 Could your habits or the way you relate to technology be getting in the way of what you really want?

 There can be many barriers to building relationships.
 Learn how to find true community by addressing the roots of the problems that distract us from it.

 There’s no course or handbook on making friends, especially in college.
 But there’s a few simple how-tos that can help you out.